List of council estates in the United Kingdom

 This is a list of notable council estates.
 Public housing in the United Kingdom has typically consisted of council houses, often built in the form of large estates by local government councils.

-Becontree in The London Borough of Barking & Dagenham is generally considered to be the largest council estate (in terms of population).

-Some council estates, such as Heygate Estate (setting of the film Harry Brown) in London, or Hulme Crescents in Manchester, have since been demolished.
+Becontree in the London Borough of Barking and Dagenham is generally considered to be the largest council estate (in terms of population).
+Some council estates, such as Heygate Estate (setting of the film Harry Brown) in London, or Hulme Crescents in Manchester, have been demolished.